alardo/javascript-turing-machine/README.md

 # javascript-turing-machine
-Simple and complete Turing Machine made in javascipt and HTML
+Simple and complete Turing Machine made in Javascipt and HTML